George Washington Gift

-George Washington Gift (1833–1879), U. S. Navy officer, writer, banker, civil engineer, politician, Confederate Navy officer, businessman, and newspaper editor.
+George Washington Gift (1833–1879), was a U.S. Navy officer, writer, banker, civil engineer, politician, Confederate Navy officer, businessman, and newspaper editor.

 Early life

 A native of Tennessee, he was born near Nashville, Tennessee, March 1, 1833.
 Gift entered the United States Naval Academy at Annapolis, Maryland, 1846.
 Following his graduation he was assigned as a midshipman to the Pacific Squadron, in 1848.
 He resigned from the U.S. Naval service, in 1852 and settled in California.
 In 1854, he published "The Settler's Guide" about California's land laws.
 It contained the preemption laws, and laws of Congress in relation to locating school land warrants; also, the swamp land act, and a synopsis of the state law on the same subject, together with the military bounty land act, with forms etc., for locating and assigning the warrants.
 He established a banking business in Sacramento, California, then moved to Southern California and became a civil engineer and also represented Los Angeles County in the state legislature.